St. John's, Newfoundland and Labrador: Other sports

 The St. John's Edge was a Canadian professional basketball team based in National Basketball League of Canada that launched as an expansion team for the 2017–18 season at the Mile One Centre.
 The team was owned by Atlantic Sport Enterprises Ltd. headed by John Graham with Irwin Simon and Robert Sabbagh.
 The team replaced the IceCaps as the primary tenant at the Mile One Centre after their departure.
 In 2021, the Edge did not obtain a lease extension at the Mile One Centre.

 In September 2021, the City of St. John's signed a five-year lease agreement with the American Basketball Association, to bring the expansion Newfoundland Rogues to Mile One Centre.
-Several weeks after the announcement of a new basketball team, Mary Browns a fast food chain that originated in NL, purchased the naming rights to Mile One Centre, becoming the Mary Brown's Centre.
+Several weeks after the announcement of a new basketball team, Mary Browns, a fast food chain that originated in Newfoundland, purchased the naming rights to Mile One Centre, renaming it Mary Brown's Centre.
+The Newfoundland Rogues have since changed leagues, and currently play in the Basketball Super League at Mary Brown's Centre.

 The Atlantic Rock are a senior men's rugby union team who compete in the Canadian Rugby Championship.
 The Rock play their home games at Swilers Rugby Park, as did the Rugby Canada Super League champions for 2005 and 2006, the Newfoundland Rock.
-The city hosted a Rugby World Cup qualifying match between Canada and the USA on 12 August 2006, where the Canadians heavily defeated the USA 56–7 to qualify for the 2007 Rugby World Cup finals in France.
+The city hosted a Rugby World Cup qualifying match between Canada and the United States on 12 August 2006, where the Canadians heavily defeated the United States 56–7 to qualify for the 2007 Rugby World Cup finals in France.
 The 2007 age-grade Rugby Canada National Championship Festival was held in the city.